-Reflecting Kaiser Permanente's core commitment to mental health and wellness in our communities, each resident is required to spend at least 32 hours during their training term on a Community Partnership Project that focuses on improving mental health in the local community beyond our Kaiser Permanente patient members.
+Reflecting Kaiser Permanente's core commitment to mental health and wellness in our communities, each resident is required to spend at least 32 hours during their training year on a Community Partnership Project that focuses on improving mental health in the local community beyond our Kaiser Permanente patient members.
 The scope and focus of the projects are site specific, reflecting the unique opportunities available in each community to develop meaningful partnerships.

 Projects are developed in conjunction with the site training director and can take a wide range of forms.
-Many Community Partnership Projects entail psychoeducational programs at local high schools or community centers, with emphasis in such areas as sports concussion management and mild traumatic brain injuries.
+Many Community Partnership Projects entail psychoeducational programs at local high schools or community centers, with emphasis in such areas as mindfulness, stress reduction, parenting education, anger management or communication trainings.
 Other projects have involved staff consultation at county or non-profit agencies (e.g., homeless shelters, community mental health clinics, prisons, etc.).